Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 ---
 ## Zap Finding
 ---
-* "With Zap, we also found the /static page, the /robots.txt link, and the /sitemap.xml link."
+* With Zap, we also found the /static page, the /robots.txt link, and the /sitemap.xml link.